About

 Methodology

-Our evidence is thoroughly analysed against an international human rights law framework to corroborate and verify cases and to establish whether violations of international human rights law took place.
 To preserve and manage our evidence, we built our database with Uwazi, an open-source web-based database application developed by HURIDOCS with its code available on GitHub.
 This platform enables our investigators to cross-reference and link files on suspects, cases, victims, and penal facilities.
 Powerful search features let us observe both patterns in our evidence and the granular details within specific cases.